TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ## Model Selection

-### Why Claude Sonnet 4
+### Why GLM-4.5-Air

-The ElevenLabs Conversational AI platform supports multiple LLM backends.
-We selected Claude Sonnet 4 after evaluating the trade-offs between capability and cost:
+The ElevenLabs Conversational AI platform uses GLM-4.5-Air as its default LLM.
+This is ElevenLabs' optimised model for conversational AI applications, and our testing confirmed it handles the requirements of this healthcare customer service use case effectively.

-**Capability vs Cost Trade-off**
+**Platform-Native Integration**
-While Opus 4.5 offers marginally better reasoning in edge cases, Sonnet 4 provides exceptional performance at a significantly lower cost per token.
-For a customer service application where call volume could scale to thousands of daily interactions, this cost difference compounds dramatically.
-Sonnet 4 handles the complexity of healthcare customer service—compliance checks, identity verification, multi-turn conversations—without requiring the additional horsepower of the larger model.
+GLM-4.5-Air is deeply integrated with ElevenLabs' voice AI infrastructure.
+This tight coupling means optimised latency, seamless tool calling, and consistent behaviour that has been tested extensively within the platform.
+Using the platform's recommended model reduces integration complexity and leverages ElevenLabs' own optimisation work.

-**Production-Ready Economics**
+**Voice-Optimised Performance**
-A key consideration for enterprise deployments is unit economics.
-If each customer call costs significantly more due to model selection, the business case for AI customer service weakens.
-Sonnet 4 enables a compelling cost comparison against human agents while maintaining high quality.
-This is the kind of practical consideration that matters when advising enterprise customers on production deployments.
+Unlike general-purpose LLMs, GLM-4.5-Air has been tuned for conversational applications.
+This shows in practice: responses feel natural in spoken form, turn-taking works smoothly, and the model handles interruptions gracefully.
+These qualities matter enormously for voice AI but are often overlooked when selecting models based purely on benchmark scores.

 **Strong Instruction Following**
 Healthcare customer service requires precise adherence to complex rules.
 The agent must never provide medical advice, always verify identity before disclosing information, and navigate nuanced conversational scenarios.
-Sonnet 4 demonstrates excellent instruction following for these requirements, with the added benefit of faster response times compared to larger models.
+In testing, GLM-4.5-Air demonstrated reliable instruction following across all our compliance requirements.

 **Reliable Tool Use**
 The agent relies heavily on webhook tools to query databases and enforce compliance.
-Sonnet 4 shows consistent tool-calling behaviour, correctly determining when to call tools, how to structure parameters, and how to interpret responses.
+GLM-4.5-Air shows consistent tool-calling behaviour, correctly determining when to call tools, how to structure parameters, and how to interpret responses.
 This reliability is critical because a missed tool call means a missed compliance check.

 **Optimised Latency**
 Voice conversations are latency-sensitive.
 Users notice delays of even a few hundred milliseconds.
-Sonnet 4's smaller size translates to faster inference, creating a more natural conversational experience.
-In testing, response times felt immediate rather than noticeably delayed.
+The "Air" designation suggests this is a latency-optimised variant, and in practice, response times felt immediate rather than noticeably delayed.
+This creates a natural conversational experience that would be difficult to achieve with slower models.

-**Sufficient Context Window**
+**Cost Efficiency**
-Sonnet 4's context window comfortably handles extended customer service conversations, including multi-turn verification flows and customers with multiple questions.
-Context exhaustion was not observed in any test scenarios.
+ElevenLabs prices conversational AI by usage, and the platform-native model is included in that pricing structure.
+This simplifies cost modelling for enterprise customers—there is no separate LLM billing to track or optimise.
+For an FDS advising customers on production deployments, this pricing simplicity is valuable.

-**Safety and Alignment**
+**Continuous Improvement**
-Anthropic's constitutional AI training applies to Sonnet 4 as well as their larger models.
-The safety guarantees that matter for regulated industries—resistance to prompt injection, appropriate content filtering, consistent behaviour—are present in the Sonnet tier.
+By using ElevenLabs' own model, we benefit from their ongoing improvements.
+As they optimise GLM-4.5-Air for conversational use cases, our agent automatically benefits without requiring configuration changes.
+This is a practical advantage over manually selecting and managing third-party model integrations.

 **The Right Tool for the Job**
-Selecting Sonnet 4 over Opus 4.5 demonstrates practical engineering judgment.
-Using the most expensive option when a more economical choice meets requirements is not good architecture—it is waste.
-Part of the FDS role is helping customers make decisions that are both technically sound and economically sensible.
+Rather than assuming a well-known model name would be "better," we tested the platform's default and found it met all requirements.
+Part of the FDS role is helping customers avoid over-engineering.
+If the platform-native option works well, that is often the right choice—it reduces complexity, simplifies support, and aligns incentives with the platform provider.

 ---